alfredkam/yakojs/doc.md

 ```

 ###make(tagName, attribute, dataAttribute)
 make is called everytime to compile a svg, and expects a string to be returned.
+[Overrides the base function](https://github.com/alfredkam/yakojs/blob/master/lib/base/common.js#L42-L51)

 ###compile(parent, child)
-compile is called everytime to append the child into the parent node
+compile is called everytime to append the child into the parent node.
+[Overrides the base function](https://github.com/alfredkam/yakojs/blob/master/lib/base/common.js#L53-L63)

 ##SVG API